Subscribe & Save 20% OFF All Subscription Orders. **Plus Free Shipping on Every Order!**

 3. Regulations in food & beverage industry

 To avoid adverse reactions, food allergic consumers rely on food and beverage manufacturers to reliably declare the presence of food allergens in their products.
-The Food Allergen Labeling and Consumer Protection Act of 2004 (FALCPA) is a US law that requires food ingredient labels to clearly identify the top eight food allergens; these are milk, egg, fish, crustacean shellfish, tree nuts, peanuts, wheat, and soy and are associated with about 90% of food allergy reactions.
+The Food Allergen Labeling and Consumer Protection Act of 2004 (FALCPA) is a US law that requires food ingredient labels to clearly identify the top nine food allergens; these are milk, egg, fish, crustacean shellfish, tree nuts, peanuts, wheat, sesame, and soy and are associated with about 90% of food allergy reactions.
 The Food Allergy Safety, Treatment, Education, and Research Act of 2021 (FASTER Act of 2021) added sesame as a ninth top allergen to be labeled as well due to its increased prevalence and severity of reactions.

 However, precautionary allergen labeling (PAL) such as “may contain allergen” are not currently required on labels by manufacturers, often resulting in confusion from consumers about the meaning and safety of certain labels.